CI

 pytest -ssv "$@" --junit-xml=$TEST_REPORT_PATH

-This script uses $REQUIREMENTS to specify additional wheel to be installed.
-Note how it uses eval command to expand bash variables where it is suitable.
-It also define some additional environment variables using provided ones.
+This script uses $REQUIREMENTS to specify additional wheels to be installed.
+Note how it uses the eval command to expand bash variables where suitable.
+It also defines some additional environment variables using the provided ones.

 CI Run (under the hood)

-job when input test matrix is transformed into real test matrix that will be used for test runs.
+Test runs are prepared in the prepare-run job when the input test matrix is transformed into a job test matrix that will be used for test runs.

 This is done to make efficient use of resources because there are many tests that last for just several seconds while preparation can take ~4 minutes.

-(number range from 1 to total number of tests) when in need to see test flow and test results for particular test.
+(number ranges from 1 to total number of tests) when needing to see test flow and test results for a particular test.
 Also, it is possible during development

-to comment out tests in JSON file of Test Matrix using #
+to comment out tests in the JSON file of Test Matrix using the # character in a development branch and make test runs much faster, but

-please do not forget to remove comments when PR is created or finalized.
+please do not forget to remove comments when a PR is created or finalized.